BrummieQuinn/Frontendmentor-solutions/README.md

 For my continued development, I would like to add the results dynamically to the page using the data.json file provided and javascript.

-I want to continue to get faster at creating class names using BEM
+I want to continue to get faster at creating class names using BEM.

+Since I was concentrating on implementing BEM, I wasn't as careful with accessibility as I usually am.
+This is something for me to address in the future.

 ## Author